 The British Universities Transatlantic Exchange Association (BUTEX) has a North American Scholarship Programme open to all undergraduate students currently registered at an institution in the United States or Canada.
 To be eligible to apply, you must have been offered a study abroad or exchange place at a U.K. university with BUTEX membership for a minimum of one semester.
-The University of Aberdeen is a member.
+The University of Aberdeen and Glasgow are both members.
 For further details on how to apply, please see www.butex.ac.uk.